schrum2/MarioDiffusion/README.md

 python interactive_level_generator.py SMB1\\metadata.jsonl <safetensors file>
 ```
 You will have to supply the path to the trained safetensors LoRA model.
 Or you could simply leave these parameters out and use the buttons in the GUI to load the needed files.

-?? interactive plot does not work?
-C:\Users\schrum2\Documents\GitHub\SDTinker\train_sd15_lora.py:89: UserWarning: FigureCanvasAgg is non-interactive, and thus cannot be shown
-  plt.show()
-??
-This command also creates a GUI to plot the change in loss over time. ??